JohnminerIv/b-g-club-tutorials/day_3/README.md

 Neck stretches
 10 jumping jacks

-Demonstrate each teams calculator app.
+Demonstrate each teams tic tac toe app.
 Please walk us through the code a little \
 bit what are you most proud of, what are some things you want to work on. \
 Constructive critisism, what did you like about their design, what could they \
 work on.